 Georgetown Stock Pitch Conference

 The Georgetown Stock Pitch Conference is an annual tournament-style competition in which students from top universities present a stock pitch before a panel of finance professionals.
-The conference features teams of students from universities across the country; finance professionals from prestigious firms such as Credit Suisse, FBR Capital Markets, and the Motley Fool; and keynote speakers from influential individuals within finance.
+The conference features teams of students from universities across the country; finance professionals from prestigious firms such as Credit Suisse, FBR Capital Markets, and the Motley Fool; and keynote speakers.
 The conference represents an exciting opportunity for students to test their presentation skills, learn from professionals, and network with others who share a passion for investing and financial markets.

 Net Impact is an international nonprofit organization with a mission to inspire, educate, and equip individuals to use the power of business to create a more socially and environmentally sustainable world.
 We put our business skills to work for good throughout every business sector, demonstrating that it is possible to make an impact that benefits the bottom line, people, and the planet.
 Net Impact members are leaders in corporate social responsibility, social entrepreneurship, nonprofit management, international development, and environmental sustainability who are actively improving the world.